governance-foundation/governance.foundation/docusaurus/docs/knowledgefund/experiences.md

 Some of the experience areas already hinted at in the deck material include:

-- **Knowledge Fog** for surfacing ambiguity, fragmentation, or uncertainty
+- **Knowledge Fog** for measuring ambiguity, fragmentation, uncertainty, and ontology gaps across organisational domains
 - **Knowledge Architect** for shaping the structure and relationships of organisational knowledge
 - **Knowledge Finder** for discovering relevant knowledge and context
 - **Knowledge Assistant** for helping people navigate and act within the structure